 I gave the jar a quick cleaning with rubbing alcohol to remove fingerprints and dirt so that the paint would stick better.
 Then I gave it three coats of paint with acrylic white paint.
-You could also use paint intended for glass (which would probably stick wayyyy better anyway!).
+You could also use paint intended for glass.
 I also painted a little bit inside of the rim of the pot since part of it would show above the soil.

 Then I rolled out the sheet of cork and measured how tall I wanted my cork.
 I marked it with a pen and trimmed it with scissors.
 I wrapped it around the jar and marked it again to cut it the right length.